kavorite/FaPSy/README.md

    of common ones.
 This is useful both for constructing and querying the graph: normally when embeddings are produced by averaging, signal is lost because dissonant noise cancels out most of the semantic information.
-The attenuator is computed to minimize this effect using least-squares optimization.
+The attenuator is computed and used during one-shot embedding of tagsets to minimize this effect.
 Thanks to [Arora, et al.][alacarte] for the tech.
 4. run `construct_index.py`.
 This will build an index file that can be queried for the **attenuated mean** of the tag-vectors for any given post using [`spotify/annoy`][annoy], yielding the post's top `k` approximate nearest